JohnTrecker/CutesyLocal/README.md

   [X] Fetch and handle data on client side
   [X] Hide API keys
 [ ] Known Bugs
+  [X] breaks when review submitted without user
-  [ ] Warning: setState(...): Can only update a mounted or mounting component.
+  [X] Warning: setState(...): Can only update a mounted or mounting component.
 This usually means you called setState() on an unmounted component.
 This is a no-op.
 Please check the code for the t component.
-  [ ] Warning: Failed prop type: Invalid prop `dimmer` supplied to `Modal`.
+  [X] Warning: Failed prop type: Invalid prop `dimmer` supplied to `Modal`.
   [ ] mapbox-gl.js:170 WebGL: INVALID_OPERATION: texSubImage2D: ArrayBufferView not big enough for request
   [ ] truncated viewport height
   [ ] marker A dissapears if too close to marker B